bomonike/bomonike.github.io/museums-roadtrip-usa.md

 > <strong> Nevada </strong>

+Las Vegas has the cheapest tax on cell phones in the country.
+Also the 5th cheapest airport to fly from.

 <ul>
 <li><a target="_blank" href="https://www.guggenheimlasvegas.org/">Guggenheim Hermitage Museum</a>, Las Vegas</li>
 <li><a target="_blank" href="https://www.lasvegasartmuseum.org/">Las Vegas Art Museum</a></li>
 <li><a target="_blank" href="https://www.neonmuseum.org/">The Neon Museum</a></li>
+<li>Shoot machine guns</li>
 </ul>

 <ul>